rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 * `$kernelcmd`: Kernel parameters
 * `$initramfs`: Path of the initrd binary

-This is the mechanism any cOS image or cOS derivative has to communicate its boot parameters (kernel, kernel params and initrd file) to GRUB2.
+This is the mechanism any Elemental image or Elemental derivative has to communicate its boot parameters (kernel, kernel params and initrd file) to GRUB2.

-For example, the default cOS bootarg.cfg file is:
+For example, the default Elemental bootarg.cfg file is:

 ```
 set kernel=/boot/vmlinuz